wonderingabout/PhoenixGo/docs/minimalist-bazel-configure.md

-To save space and building time, it is wise to remove all the uneeded options during the bazel `./configure` , as was discussed here : [#76](https://github.com/Tencent/PhoenixGo/issues/76)
+To reduce phoenixgo size and building time, it is wise to remove all the uneeded options during the bazel `./configure` , as was discussed here : [#76](https://github.com/Tencent/PhoenixGo/issues/76)

 This is an example of minimalist options that you can use :